run2bizdocs/documentation/en-us/docs/4biz-helium/processes/continuity/use/continuity-awareness.md

-title: Register continuity awareness
+title: Registering continuity awareness
 Description: Allows to register the Awareness (education and training) of the service continuity.
-# Register continuity awareness
+# Registering continuity awareness

-The Continuity Registration is a process that pass through several phase.
-The fourth phase of this process is the Continuous Operation, where it'll be defined the continuity awareness (education and training), Review, continuity audit, tests of the contunity and its Invocation.
+The Continuity Registration is a process that pass through several phases.
+The fourth phase of this process is the Continuous Operation, where it'll be defined the continuity awareness (education and training), Review and audit, tests and Invocation.
 This functionality allows to register the Awareness (education and training) of the service continuity.

 Before getting started
 --------------------------

-It's necessary the existence of a service defined in the process of Portfolio and Catalog Management.
+- [x] The existence of a service defined in the process of Portfolio and Catalog Management.

-It's essential to firstly have the Continuiry Registration already registered, as well as the policy and service continuity project defined, in addition to have previously registered the scope, vital functions, business impact analysis, risks evaluation, strategy, plan, organizational plan and the continuity strategy tests.
+- [x] It's necessary to have registered the Continuiry Registration, as well as the policy and service continuity project defined, in addition to have previously registered the scope, vital functions, business impact analysis, risks evaluation, strategy, plan, organizational plan and the continuity strategy tests.

-It's necessary to also have the previously registration of threat and threat category linked to each other, the risk and risk category.
+- [x] It's also necessary to also have registered the threat and threat category linked to each other, the risk and risk category.

-It's equally fundamental to register automatic actions of Incident, Request and Procedure about the Event Management.
+- [x] It's equally fundamental to register the automatic actions of Incident, Request and Procedure about the Event Management.

 Procedure